juanjq/LST-camera_validation/README.md

 Here I only did the script to extract the times data of a run, i.e. the time where the events happen, not any more information.
 That is the information we need to perform the Deadtime analysis

 # Camera plots
+---
+### For plotting the waveforms for the pixels in a determined run
+---
+### For plotting an event over the camera
+---
+### For getting an animation of some events
+---

 ### Geometry indexation